Dependence on the Dimension for Complexity of Approximation of Random Fields: Main result

-In the following part of the proof we will assume that the distribution of $\left( U_l \right)$ is not a lattice one.
-This is true in most interesting cases, such as the Brownian sheet, the fractional Brownian sheet, the Brownian pillow, the Brownian pillow-slip (Kiefer field).
+From now on we have to distinguish the lattice and non-lattice cases. \begin{bf} Non-lattice case \end{bf} In the following part of the proof we will assume that the distribution of $\left\{ U_l \right\}$ is not a lattice one.
+This is true in the most interesting cases, such as the Brownian sheet (the Wiener-Chentsov random field), the completely tucked Brownian sheet (the Brownian pillow), the d-variate Hoeffding, Blum, Kiefer and Rosenblatt process (see Appendix for details).